mathiasisaksen/idw/README.md

 ### Weight function

-The weight function gives the user another way to modify the behavior of the interpolation function.
+The `weightFunction` parameter gives the user another way to modify the behavior of the interpolation function.
-Internally, the weights

 ## Examples of use